 Don’t miss: Don your aristocratic party mask and slip back into the 19th century at the annual Harvest Masquerade Ball in October at Buena Vista Winery, California’s oldest commercial winery.

-Editor’s note: This story was originally published in the September 2017 issue of WestJet Magazine and has since been updated.
+[This story appears in the September 2017 issue of WestJet Magazine and has since been updated.]

 The Best of Rum: Tours, Tastings and Tips

 From sipping rums and rum-based cocktails to touring distilleries like Mount Gay in Barbados, there are plenty of rum-filled things to do on your next Caribbean vacation.
 Here, we share everything you need to know about this storied spirit, including its history and tasting tips from rum master blender Joy Spence.